mdacach/rsync_rust/README.md

 **Note**
 As the code does not support multiple files yet, the hacky way I've got this to work was to merge every source code file together into a very big one.
 Then those two files (one for each version release) were tested through the algorithm.
-This is obviously not ideal, and will be corrected later, but for now it works.
+This is obviously not ideal and will be corrected later, but for now, it works.

 ## References: